keipes/2042_mcp_stats/README.md

 - Error handling foundation with custom `StatsError` types
 - Database models for weapons, categories, and configurations
 - Database manager with connection handling
-- Basic CLI with `init` and `status` commands
+- Library-only architecture with initialization functions
 - Thread-safe client architecture ready for future implementation

 🔄 **Next Up: Phase 1.4-1.7**

-- Database schema creation and SQL table definitions
+- Database schema creation and SQL table definitions (✅ **COMPLETED**)
 - JSON data parsing and population logic
 - Basic query implementation
-- End-to-end testing with Docker PostgreSQL
+- End-to-end testing with PostgreSQL

 See `PLAN.md` for the complete implementation roadmap.

 ---

-A Rust library and CLI tool for querying Battlefield 2042 weapon statistics stored in a PostgreSQL database.
+A Rust library for querying Battlefield 2042 weapon statistics stored in a PostgreSQL database.

 ## Overview